Soekiman Wirjosandjojo: Later career

 After his resignation as prime minister, Soekiman was appointed as chair of Masyumi's electoral committee, tasked with devising Masyumi's strategy in facing the 1955 Indonesian legislative election.
-Soekiman was once more appointed as cabinet formateur on 29 July 1955 after the collapse of the First Ali Sastroamidjojo Cabinet, this time with PNI's Wilopo and Masyumi's Assaat, but the trio failed to form a cabinet and their mandate was returned by 3 August.
+Soekiman was once more appointed as cabinet formateur on 29 July 1955 after the collapse of the First Ali Sastroamidjojo Cabinet, this time with PNI's Wilopo and Masyumi's Assaat, but the trio failed to form a cabinet, and their mandate was returned by 3 August.
 He also became a member of the Constitutional Assembly of Indonesia.

-In 1958, Natsir along with a number of other Masyumi leaders joined the seditious Revolutionary Government of the Republic of Indonesia (PRRI), triggering an internal split within the remaining leaders of the party.
+In 1958, Natsir along with several other Masyumi leaders joined the seditious Revolutionary Government of the Republic of Indonesia (PRRI), triggering an internal split within the remaining leaders of the party.
 Soekiman attempted to lobby other Masyumi leaders into condemning Natsir's actions, but pro-Natsir politicians such as Prawoto Mangkusasmito blocked his attempt and thus the party limited its public statements against Natsir, simply referring to the PRRI movement as unconstitutional.
-Prawoto's faction took over the party's leadership following the 1959 Masyumi congress, leaving just Soekiman holding his post as deputy chairman.
-In 1960, Soekiman was invited to join the newly formed People's Representative Council of Mutual Assistance by Soekarno.
-However, he publicly rejected this invitation, likely displeasing Soekarno as the two never met face to face afterwards.
+Prawoto's faction took over the party's leadership following the 1959 Masyumi Congress, leaving just Soekiman holding his post as deputy chairman.
+In 1960, Soekiman was invited to join the newly formed People's Representative Council of Mutual Assistance by Sukarno.
+However, he publicly rejected this invitation, likely displeasing Sukarno as the two never met face to face-afterward.
 Soekiman decided to retire from politics, allowing him to evade widespread arrests of former Masyumi leaders during the early 1960s as the government saw him as a non-threat.
-He floated the idea of forming a new Islamic party after Suharto became president, but shelved his plans after consulting with authorities within the New Order.
+He floated the idea of forming a new Islamic party after Suharto became president but shelved his plans after consulting with authorities within the New Order.

 Death

 Soekiman died at around 11:30 AM on 23 July 1974 in his home in Yogyakarta.
-Following his own request to be buried near Ki Hadjar Dewantara, Soekiman was interred the following day within the Taman Siswa cemetery in Yogyakarta.
+Following his request to be buried near Ki Hadjar Dewantara, Soekiman was interred the following day in the Taman Siswa cemetery in Yogyakarta.
 He had three sons and a daughter.